human-detector/human-detector/README.md

 ### Manual integration tests

 For full integration tests (like with the mobile app and camera), you can spawn a full test stack using [Docker](https://docs.docker.com/get-docker/).
-You'll need to set the following environment variables:

-1. `DB_NAME` - the name of the database (different from hostname)
-2. `DB_USER` - Postgres username
-3. `DB_PASSWORD` - the password

-For testing, you can set these to whatever you want.
-Setting them to something easy to type would be useful for your sanity if you want to connect to and inspect the database during testing.

 Some useful commands: